- About Us

-Common Myths: "My pet cannot have fleas because he lives indoors only" - Fleas are quite the accomplished jumpers are are able to hitch a ride on you, your clothing, etc., and drop off into the flooring of your home whether it be carpet or wood.
-Once that happens, they can easily jump onto your pet within your home.
-They are even able to thrive in well-regulated temperatures within your home as well.
+Common Myths: "My pet can't have fleas because he lives indoors only." - Fleas are great jumpers and are able to hitch a ride on you by clinging to your clothing and drop off into the flooring of your home.
+If that happens, they can easily jump onto your pet, even without them going outside themselves.

 Treatment & Prevention

 Prevention: The best way to ensure that your pet does not get fleas is to keep him/her on regular prevention medication all year round.
 We supply both topical and oral prevention for dogs and only topical prevention for cats.
 We carry the product Bravecto, which lasts for 12 weeks.